Everest Three Passes Trek

 • Cash (Nepali Rupees)

-Food & Accommodation
+Everest Three Passes Trek Food & Accommodation

 In consideration of this, Mount Glory Treks has added your necessities to the package.

-• Breakfast options: Tibetan Bread, Eggs, Pancakes, Tea, Coffee, Porridge, muesli.
+• Breakfast options: Tibetan Bread, Eggs, Pancakes, Tea, Coffee, Porridge, Muesli

-• Lunch and Dinner: Dal Bhat, Momo, Chowmein, Fried Rice, Thukpa, Soups, Pizza, Macaroni
+• Lunch and Dinner: Dal Bhat, Momo, Chow Mein, Fried Rice, Thukpa, Soups, Pizza, Macaroni

-Best Season
+Everest Three Passes Trek Best Season

-On the other hand, Nepal's festival season begins in the fall, which might fall during your trek.
+On the other hand, Nepal's festival season begins in the Autumn, which might fall during your trek.
 Festivals like Dashain and Tihar are celebrated during this time, giving you a rich opportunity to experience Nepali culture.

 Altitude Sickness & Prevention